In a contact center, unhappy customers are just part of the job, and it shouldn’t be a part that you dread.

 - Remember that the customer isn’t angry at you.
 It is the situation that is making the caller angry.

 - Take a few deep breaths to calm your nerves while the caller is talking.
+Upset customers usually just need to tell someone their frustrations, so it often helps if you simply stay calm and listen.

-Step 3: Repeat Information
+Step 3: Repeat information.

 When the angry caller has finished talking, it is important to make them feel as if you are on their side.
 One way to do this is to apologize about the problem, convey empathy and then summarize their main points.
 Doing so will not only make the caller feel you are listening to them, it will also give them a few moments to calm down.
 You may be surprised at how much calmer they are when they start talking again.

-Step 4: Avoid the Hold Button
+Step 4: Avoid the hold button.

 Many customer service representatives will put an angry caller on hold, believing that the hold time will allow them a moment to calm down.
 Actually, the opposite is true.
 The hold time will add to the caller’s frustration, escalating the situation.